Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 Basic forms of social life

-1. Social processes - they include constant phenomena independent of the specific circumstances of their implementation: submission, domination, competition, reconciliation, conflict, etc.
+1. Social processes - these include constant phenomena independent of the specific circumstances of their implementation: subordination, domination, competition, reconciliation, conflict, etc.

-3. "Models of development" - a universal process of expanding the group with the strengthening of the individuality of its members.
-As the population grows, the members of the group become less and less similar to each other.
-The development of individuality is accompanied by a decrease in the cohesion of the group and its unity.
+3. “Development models” are a universal process of expanding a group with strengthening the individuality of its members.
+As their numbers grow, group members become less and less similar to each other.
+The development of individuality is accompanied by a decrease in group cohesion and unity.
 Historically, it develops towards individuality due to the loss by individuals of their unique social characteristics.

-• Classification of forms of social life according to the degree of their remoteness from the direct flow of life:
+• Classification of forms of social life according to the degree of their remoteness from the immediate flow of life:

-1. Closest to life are spontaneous forms: exchange, personal inclination, imitation, crowd behavior, etc.
+1. The closest to life are spontaneous forms: exchange, personal inclination, imitation, crowd behavior, etc.

-2. Somewhat further from the flow of life, that is, from social contents, there are such stable and independent forms as economic and other forms of state-legal organizations.
+2. Somewhat further from the flow of life, that is, from social contents, stand such stable and independent forms as economic and other forms of state-legal organizations.

-3. The greatest distance from social life is kept by "play" forms.
-These are pure forms of socialization, which are not just a mental abstraction, but forms that actually occur in social life: the “old regime”, that is, a political form that has outlived its time and does not satisfy the needs of the participating individuals; "science for science's sake", that is, knowledge divorced from the needs of mankind, which has ceased to be "a tool in the struggle for existence."
+3. “Game” forms maintain the greatest distance from social life.
+These are pure forms of sociation, which are not just a mental abstraction, but forms that actually occur in social life: the “old regime,” that is, a political form that has outlived its time and does not satisfy the needs of the participating individuals; “science for science’s sake,” that is, knowledge divorced from the needs of humanity, which has ceased to be “a weapon in the struggle for existence.”

 Big cities and spiritual life

-The intellectualization of society and the development of the money economy are, according to Simmel, evidence of a growing gap between the forms and contents of modern society, evidence of an increasing devastation of cultural forms, accompanied by individualization and an increase in human freedom.
-At the same time, the reverse side of intellectualization becomes a decrease in the general level of mental life, and the reverse side of the development of the money economy becomes the alienation of the worker from the product of his labor.
-The devastation of cultural forms and their separation from content are most clearly manifested in large cities that live by production for the market and make rational people free, but lonely and abandoned.
-Simmel's work "Big Cities and Spiritual Life" is devoted to big cities and the peculiarities of the inner world of their inhabitants.
+The intellectualization of society and the development of the money economy is, according to Simmel, evidence of a growing gap between the forms and contents of modern society, evidence of the increasing devastation of cultural forms, accompanied by individualization and an increase in human freedom.
+At the same time, the reverse side of intellectualization is a decrease in the general level of mental life, and the reverse side of the development of a money economy is the alienation of the worker from the product of his labor.
+The devastation of cultural forms and their separation from content is most clearly manifested in large cities, which live by production for the market and make rational people free, but lonely and abandoned.
+Simmel’s work “Big Cities and Spiritual Life” is dedicated to big cities and the peculiarities of the inner world of their inhabitants.

-The study of fashion and its place in the development of society is one of the areas of Simmel's work.
-Explaining the origins of fashion, Simmel, first of all, analyzes the tendency to imitate.
-He believes that the attractiveness of imitation for the individual, first of all, is that it represents the possibility of purposeful and meaningful activity where there is nothing personal and creative.
-Fashion is an imitation of a model and satisfies the need for social support, leads the individual to a track that everyone follows.
+The study of fashion and its place in the development of society is one of the areas of Simmel’s work.
+Explaining the origins of fashion, Simmel, first of all, analyzes the tendency to imitation.
+He believes that the attractiveness of imitation for an individual, first of all, is that it represents the opportunity for purposeful and meaningful activity where there is nothing personal and creative.
+Fashion is an imitation of a model and satisfies the need for social support, leading the individual to a path that everyone follows.
 However, it equally satisfies the need for difference, the tendency to change, to stand out from the crowd.
-Thus, fashion is nothing but one of the forms of life.
+Thus, fashion is nothing more than one of the forms of life.
 According to Simmel, fashion is a product of the division of classes, where there are no classes, fashion is impossible there.
-The necessary social tendencies for the establishment of fashion are the need for unity, on the one hand, and for isolation, on the other.
+Necessary social trends for establishing fashion are the need for unity, on the one hand, and isolation, on the other.

 1. Brief biography of G. Simmel

 Georg Simmel was born in Berlin.
-He graduated from the classical gymnasium and entered the University of Berlin.
-Received a PhD in philosophy for a dissertation on Kant.
-He became a professor at the universities in Berlin and Strasbourg.
-At universities he taught logic, history of philosophy, metaphysics, ethics, philosophy of religion, philosophy of art, social psychology, sociology, and special courses on Kant, Schopenhauer, and Darwin.
-The interdisciplinary nature of Simmel's lectures attracted the attention of not only students, but also representatives of the Berlin intellectual elite.
+He graduated from a classical gymnasium and entered the University of Berlin.
+He received his doctorate in philosophy for his dissertation on Kant.
+He became a professor at universities in Berlin and Strasbourg.
+At universities he read logic, history of philosophy, metaphysics, ethics, philosophy of religion, philosophy of art, social psychology, sociology and special courses on Kant, Schopenhauer and Darwin.
+The interdisciplinary nature of Simmel's lectures attracted the attention of not only students, but also representatives of the intellectual elite of Berlin.

-The early period is marked by the influence of G. Spencer and C. Darwin.
-Simmel writes an essay "Darwinism and the Theory of Knowledge", in which he gives a biological-utilitarian justification for ethics and theory of knowledge; applies the principle of differentiation characteristic of Spencerian evolutionism as a universal tool in the analysis of development in any sphere of nature, society and culture.
+The early period was marked by the influence of G. Spencer and C. Darwin.
+Simmel writes an essay “Darwinism and the Theory of Knowledge,” in which he gives a biological-utilitarian justification for ethics and the theory of knowledge; applies the principle of differentiation, characteristic of Spencerian evolutionism, as a universal tool in the analysis of development in any sphere of nature, society and culture.

-Then Simmel began to look for a priori forms of social cognition, relying on the philosophy of I. Kant.
-In the center of his attention at the neo-Kantian stage of spiritual development are values and culture, which are related to the sphere that lies on the other side of natural causality.
-It was then that "formal sociology" was born, which is called upon to investigate not the content of individual social phenomena, but the social forms inherent in all social phenomena.
-The activity of the humanities is understood by him as "transcendental form-creation".
-The source of creativity is a personality with its a priori given way of seeing.
-During this period, Simmel wrote numerous works on Kant, and created a work on the philosophy of history.
+Then Simmel began to look for a priori forms of social knowledge, relying on the philosophy of I. Kant.
+At the neo-Kantian stage of spiritual development, his focus is on values and culture related to the sphere that lies beyond natural causality.
+It was then that “formal sociology” was born, which is designed to study not the content of individual social phenomena, but the social forms inherent in all social phenomena.
+He understands the activities of humanists as “transcendental form-creation.”
+The source of creativity is the individual with his a priori given way of seeing.
+During this period, Simmel wrote numerous works on Kant and created a work on the philosophy of history.

-In the future, Simmel becomes one of the most significant representatives of the late "philosophy of life."
-He writes the work "Philosophy of Money", in which he makes an attempt at a cultural interpretation of the concept of "alienation".
-In accordance with the forms of vision, various “worlds” of culture arise: religion, philosophy, science, art - each with a peculiar internal organization, its own unique logic.
-Philosophy, for example, is characterized by the comprehension of the world in its integrity.
-The philosopher sees the integrity through each specific thing , and this way of seeing can neither be confirmed nor refuted by science.
-Simmel speaks in this connection of various “distances of cognition.”
-The difference in distances determines the difference in the images of the world.
+Subsequently, Simmel becomes one of the most significant representatives of the late “philosophy of life”.
+He writes the work “Philosophy of Money”, in which he attempts a cultural interpretation of the concept of “alienation”.
+In accordance with the forms of vision, various “worlds” of culture arise: religion, philosophy, science, art - each with a unique internal organization, its own unique logic.
+Philosophy, for example, is characterized by comprehension of the world in its integrity.
+The philosopher sees integrity through each specific thing , and this way of seeing can neither be confirmed nor refuted by science.
+Simmel speaks in this regard about different “distances of cognition.”
+The difference in distances determines the difference in images of the world.

-The individual always lives in several worlds, and this is the source of his internal conflicts, which have deep roots in "life".
-The complex ideological evolution, the breadth and dispersion of interests, the essayistic style of most of the works make it difficult to adequately understand and evaluate the work of Georg Simmel.
-And, nevertheless, one can single out the general theme of his work - the interaction of society, man and culture.
-Society was considered by him as a set of forms and systems of interaction; man - as a "social atom", and culture - as a set of objectified forms of human consciousness.
-Common to creativity was "an idea of the subject, method and tasks of sociological science" .
+An individual always lives in several worlds, and this is the source of his internal conflicts, which have deep foundations in “life”.
+The complex ideological evolution, breadth and dispersion of interests, and the essayistic style of most of his works make it difficult to adequately understand and evaluate the work of Georg Simmel.
+And, nevertheless, one can highlight the general theme of his work - the interaction of society, man and culture.
+He viewed society as a set of forms and systems of interaction; man - as a “social atom”, and culture - as a set of objectified forms of human consciousness.
+What was common to creativity was also “an idea of the subject, method and tasks of sociological science.”

 Painting by Domenico Zampieri

-Ivan Andreevich Krylov as a playwright, the comedy "Trumf" and its political meaning
+Ivan Andreevich Krylov as a playwright, the comedy "Trumph" and its political meaning

 Ivan Andreevich Krylov was born on February 2, 1769 in Moscow.
-He died November 9, 1844 in St. Petersburg (dates according to the old style).
+Died on November 9, 1844 in St. Petersburg (dates according to the old style).
 He was a famous Russian poet, fabulist, translator and writer.
-In his youth, Ivan Andreevich was known primarily ...
+In his youth, Ivan Andreevich was known primarily...

-The European culture of the Middle Ages was a kind of integrity.
-Russia, on the contrary, has come a long way before the features of its national culture were finally determined...
+European culture of the Middle Ages represented a certain integrity.
+Rus', on the contrary, has come a long way before the features of its national culture were finally determined...

 Cultural and spiritual life of the Japanese

-The name of the country - Japan in all European languages from a distorted reading of two hieroglyphic characters that make up the proper name of this country - Nihon (or more officially, Nippon).
-The first of these signs means - the sun ...
+The name of the country is Japan in all European languages from a distorted reading of the two hieroglyphic characters that make up the proper name of this country - Nihon (or the more official name - Nippon).
+The first of these signs means the sun...

 Cultural theory of G. Simmel